Preet Bharara opens up about his interactions with Trump

 - He said there was enough information out there to investigate Trump for obstruction

-Washington (CNN)Former US attorney Preet Bharara on Sunday talked about the three times President Donald Trump called him, and the one time he didn't answer.
+Washington (CNN)Former US attorney Preet Bharara on Sunday talked about the three times Donald Trump called him, and the one time he didn't answer.

-Bharara was a US attorney until March, when Trump fired him after Bharara refused to resign along with a raft of other Obama-era Justice Department attorneys.
+Bharara was a US attorney until March, when the President fired him after Bharara refused to resign along with a raft of other Obama-era Justice Department attorneys.
 The sudden showdown came after several interactions with Trump during his transition to the presidency, when Bharara said he had two "unusual phone calls" with him.

 "When I've been reading the stories of how the President has been contacting (former FBI Director) Jim Comey over time, felt a little bit like deja vu," Bharara said on ABC's "This Week."